metauni/metauni.github.io/posts/dual/dual.md

 # Dual spaces (experimental)

-A _dual space_ is a pair consisting of a physical and virtual location (a metauni node) bound together with code.
+A _dual space_ is a bonded pair consisting of a physical and virtual location (a metauni node).
 The goal of a dual space is to put physical and virtual attendees (at a seminar, lecture or working group) on an equal footing, via bidirectional propagation of audio and writing between the physical and virtual spaces.

 <p align="center">
   <img src="dualgarden2.png">